kai-sn-harris/cpp-json-parser/readme.md

 ## How to use my JSON parser

-First of all, include the damn header!<br/>
+First of all, include the header.<br/>
 `#include <JSON.h>`<br/>
 Next, create a json object like this: <br/>